-The flexibility of being able to adjust the throwing height of the Beta robot allows for a very realistic match experience.
-By adjusting the height (from one of four different positions) together with the ball trajectory settings, you can have the robot throw you any type of ball from a low fast serve to a high lob.
+The flexibility of being able to adjust the Power Pong Alpha robot throwing height allows for a very realistic match experience.
+By adjusting the height of the head (from one of four different heights) together with the ball trajectory settings, you can have the robot throw you any type of ball from a low fast serve to a high lob.